 - River City, the rounded residential units with rounded windows on the South Branch of the Chicago River.

 - The glass-walled Apple store, with a flat silver roof designed to look like a MacBook Air

 Hearing the stories behind the buildings’ construction and design provided great insight into the city’s history.
-Our docent even described how engineers (somewhat miraculously) reversed the flow of the Chicago River to prevent sewage from flowing into Lake Michigan.
-That made it possible for the river to become the tourist attraction and development hot-spot that it is today.
+Our docent even described how engineers (somewhat miraculously) reversed the flow of the Chicago River to stop sewage from flowing into Lake Michigan.
+That made it possible for the river to become the tourist attraction and development hot-spot it is today.

-2. It’s fun to ride a boat through downtown Chicago!
+It’s fun to ride a boat through downtown Chicago!

-The tour is done on a slow-moving boat on smooth water (so no need to worry about motion sickness).
+The architecture tour is done on a slow-moving boat on smooth water (so no need to worry about motion sickness).
 The river cruise cuts right through the heart of downtown, so there are skyscrapers on either side of you the entire ride.

 Even if you tune out the speaker (which you shouldn’t!), it’s a lovely ride.
 It goes all the way from the edge of Lake Michigan, near Navy Pier, to the near west side of the city.

 TravelingMom Tip: The temperature can be significantly colder when you get near the lake.
 Bring a jacket, even if it’s a warm weather day.
 This is the Windy City, after all.
 (Fun fact: That nickname has nothing to do with the blustery winds that blow in off of Lake Michigan.
 Rather, the term was coined to describe Chicago’s “windy” politicians.)

 You get a better view from the boat.

 From the sidewalk, you can’t really see Chicago’s skyscrapers in their entirety.
 From the river, you can.
 It makes a world of difference.
 Plus, you see them at different angles as you slowly float past.

-4. You’ll hear lots of names of famous people and businesses.
+You’ll hear lots of names of famous people and businesses.